 In the final report, CLA provided both observations and recommendations for the OHA and the LLCs separately.
 For the OHA: Seventy-three (73) recommendations based on the results of contracts and financial disbursements testing as well as measures concerning the internal controls in place to ensure the integrity of the performance indicators in the OHA annual report to the BOT; and six (6) recommendations pertaining to the BOT's general oversight and governance of the OHA and the LLCs.
-CLA also made thirty (30) recommendations based on the results of contracts and financial disbursements testing as well as measures concerning the internal controls in place to ensure the integrity of the performance indicators in the DHA.
-The performance indicators in the LLC's Quarterly reports to the BOT.
+CLA also made thirty (30) recommendations based on the results of contracts and financial disbursements testing as well as measures concerning the internal controls in place to ensure the integrity of the results of contracts and financial disbursements testing as well as measures concerning the internal controls in place to ensure the integrity of the performance indicators in the LLC's Quarterly reports to the BOT.
 In addition, the CLA Report strongly encouraged the Trustees to delegate to the OHA's Administration the development of a "Recommendations Implementation Plan".